ad6112/Assignment_2_Models/README.md

 User --> Workspace --> Page --> Block

 <h3>Entities</h3>

-1. Users: Represents each individual users of the Notion platform, identified by a user ID.
+1. <strong>Users</strong>: Represents each individual users of the Notion platform, identified by a user ID.

 Primary Key: userId

 Attributes: userId, email, firstName, lastName

-2. Workspace: Represents workspaces where users organize their content.
+2. <strong>Workspace</strong>: Represents workspaces where users organize their content.
 Each user can create multiple workspaces.
 In reality, multiple users can work on one workspace, but for simplicity, in my ERD I assumed that each workspace only belongs to one user.
 Workspaces can be on the Free, Plus, Eduction Plus, Business, or Enterprise plans.

 Primary Key: workspaceId